science-digital/sd-integration-tool-template/README.md

 ## Default Functionality:

 The default functionality/operation that this template implements is to check whether a number is prime.
+Input and output data are encoded with JSON.

 |            | Description |
 |------------|-------------|